 Such glorious words of wisdom.
 Spoken almost the same way that Dr. Phil would say them, I believe.

 This act of terrorism is coming from a toddler.
 What would I do?
 I would order food, put it in front of the child and tell her that she can either eat the food, and perhaps get an ice cream later (NO PROMISES!!)
 There are two (2) choices here.
 Eat or do not eat.
-Never negotiate food choices with at toddler.
+Never negotiate food choices with a toddler.
 EVER.
-Or any thing else for that matter.
+Or anything else for that matter.